Murders of Albert Alfonso and Paul Longworth

-Chronology of events
+Chronology of reports

-On the evening of 10 July 2024, some people leaving a pub in Clifton saw three people struggling to get two heavy suitcases across a street.
-One witness jokingly asked them, "That looks really heavy, what have you got in there, a body?"
+On the evening of 10 July 2024, people leaving a pub in Clifton, Bristol saw three individuals moving two heavy suitcases across the opposite street, with a witness jokingly asking them "That looks really heavy; what have you got in there, a body?"
 An hour later, a male suspect was reported to the police after acting suspiciously while lugging two suitcases on the Leigh Woods end of the bridge.
-Having dropped the suitcases, he started running away; he was trailed by a cyclist but managed to escape into woodland.
-Soon after, police arrived on the scene and a police helicopter was dispatched but did not find the man.
+Having dropped the suitcases after being questioned by bystanders, he ran away and was trailed by a cyclist.
+Soon after, police arrived with a helicopter being dispatched but did not find the man, who had fled into nearby woodlands.
 The bridge was then closed for all traffic for the entire day and a police tent erected for forensic examination of the suitcases which were found to contain human remains.

-On 12 July, it was announced that the victims were two males, and that the murders were committed in a flat in London where additional human remains were found.
+On 12 July, it was reported that the victims were two males, and that the murders were committed in a flat in London where further human remains were subsequently found.
 The murders were classified as a hate crime based on the fact that the victims had previously been in a relationship.
 In the morning of the following day, a 34-year-old Colombian national Yostin Andres Mosquera was arrested at Bristol Temple Meads railway station.
 Mosquera was born in Medellín on 8 March 1990 and worked as a pornographic actor in his native Colombia, as well as in the UK.
 After meeting Alfonso and Longworth, the couple invited him to London in October 2022, where he remained for a while before returning to live with his wife and son in Colombia.
 The British couple visited Mosquera in Colombia in March 2024 and invited him again to the UK in June 2024.
 Mosquera went under different aliases on the internet, selling fetishistic material, including videos with sexual interaction with human faeces, urine, and vomit, which he sold in a range of 25 and 100 US dollars.
-It was also revealed by the Metropolitan Police, that Mosquera researched about British serial killers prior to his final arrival in the UK, including the case of Jack the Ripper, as well as information about tools he later used in the dismemberment of the bodies.
+It was also revealed by the Metropolitan Police that Mosquera researched British serial killers prior to his final arrival in the UK, including the case of Jack the Ripper, as well as information about tools he later used in the dismemberment of the bodies.

 On 15 July, Mosquera appeared in court charged with murdering two men, Albert Alfonso (62) and Paul Longworth (71) between 8 and 10 July in the London borough of Hammersmith and Fulham.
 He was remanded in custody to appear at the Old Bailey on 17 July.

 At the court hearing on 17 July, he was charged with two counts of murder and remanded in prison to appear at a trial set for 14 April 2025.
 At further court hearings, Mosquera's trial was moved back to 29 April 2025. and was scheduled to last for three weeks.